We want to thank your organization for tirelessly

 Boo-Boo) and mama Mia, were our first foster kitties with 4Paws.
 They

-for food and attention constantly.
+food and attention constantly.
 She came to us with a beat up eye and we

 had to help her get to Mia to get her nutrients while nursing, as her

 bigger brothers were always edging her out.
 I can't imagine what would

 have happened to her had you all not rescued the family.
 From the

 beginning, she was an obnoxious little kitty, but she added so much

-personality to our household that she leaves a big hole in our
+personality to our household that she leaves a big hole in our hearts

-she was found to have a mass in her colon and was diagnosed with metastatic
+was found to have a mass in her colon and was diagnosed with metastatic

 cancer.
 Scully’s health deteriorated very quickly, and unfortunately I

 had to make the decision to relieve her of her discomfort.
 Scully spent

 her last days at home getting lots of cuddles and enjoying

 tuna, treats, and ice-cream .
 When her time came she

 was, as usual, super brave and friendly to everyone at the animal

 hospital.
 She knew how much I loved her and I'm so happy I got to spoil

 the sweetest kitty for the 10 months I had her.
-I’ll miss her so so much.
+I’ll miss her so so

-Earlier this week, Tony Spumoni crossed The Rainbow Bridge, in search
+this week, Tony Spumoni crossed The Rainbow Bridge, in search of the

 near a pizza parlor in Harpers Ferry, West Virginia, Tony had clearly